jokrey/JPCTextEditor/README.md

 ### Installing

-Clone the repository with the 'git clone' command Additionally there are a number of dependencies on the java-utility-algorithms repository.
+* Clone the repository with the 'git clone' command.
+(Additionally there are a number of dependencies on the java-utility-algorithms repository, so clone that into the path also)
+* Download one of the releases (functionality maybe to broad or too narrow)

 ## Features